Selkirk Ranges close to Rogers Pass, British Columbia, Canada

 On request, we can quote you in your preferred currency

-guide and guide expenses, 7 nights Sorcerer Lodge, 7 x dinner, 7 x breakfast, lunch supplies & snacks, helicopter transfer, use of glacier and avalanche safety gear
+2 guides and guides’ expenses, 7 nights Sorcerer Lodge, 7 x dinner, 7 x breakfast, lunch supplies & snacks, helicopter transfer, use of glacier and avalanche safety gear

-Extra:transport to staging area (can be quoted separately), rental of ski equipment
+Extra:transport to staging area (can be quoted separately), rental of ski equipment, rental of avalanche safety equipment